Updated December 2022

 This is an excellent time to become an HVAC mechanic in Ontario.
-The latest career outlook report from the Government of Canada Job Bank shows strong demand for HVAC mechanics and technicians, all across the province.
+The latest career outlook report from the Government of Canada Job Bank shows strong demand for HVAC mechanics and technicians across the province.
 Several regions, including the Hamilton-Niagara Peninsula and the Stratford-Bruce Peninsula, get a full five-star rating for outlook and growth.

 Take the time to visit a few schools.
-Take a tour, speak with the HVAC instructor, and maybe even sit-in on an HVAC class.
-Talk to the admissions advisor about the skills you'll need to succeed in training, and launch a successful HVAC career.
+Take a tour, speak with the HVAC instructor, and maybe even sit in on an HVAC class.
+This is a great way to "preview" the learning experience and make sure HVAC is right for you before you invest in training.

 Once you've confirmed HVAC is the trade you want to pursue, it's time to select a quality pre-apprenticeship HVAC training program.